 Living on campus can be a new and exciting experience for college students.
 Residential environments are important parts of Virginia Commonwealth University’s programs, especially for first-year and new students.
 VCU is committed to providing meaningful and accessible residential experiences for all students.
 In an effort to effectively respond to student requests for housing modifications or accommodations, we have created the Housing Accommodation Request Committee.
 This committee is made up of a group of VCU professionals representing Student Accessibility and Educational Opportunity, Residential Life and Housing, University Counseling Services, and the University Student Health Services.
-This committee generally meets once per month, with increasing frequency at key times throughout the year.
+This committee generally meets towards the end of each month, with increasing frequency at key times throughout the year.

-The Housing Accommodation Request Committee will review requests throughout the year.
+The Housing Accommodation Request Committee will review requests throughout the year, so there is no formal deadline for submission.
 It is important to note that the housing assignments for accommodations are based on availability.
 If a student is approved for a housing accommodation but an appropriate placement is not available at that time, the student will be notified of the approved accommodation and relevant information about availability.
-In order to increase your chances of receiving an appropriate assignment, please submit the Housing Accommodation Request Form and documentation by the following dates:
+In order to increase your chances of receiving an appropriate assignment, please submit the Housing Accommodation Request Form and documentation well in advance of the new semester.

 In order for documentation to be considered, it must come from an appropriately licensed professional with whom the student has an established treatment relationship related to the accommodation being requested.
 The treatment provider must submit the necessary information on their professional letterhead, typed or written and clearly legible, and must date and sign the document.